From the Bookshelf: Why This Recipe Works

 - 1 tablespoon vanilla extract

-- ¼ teaspoon fleur de sel or Maldon Salt
+- ¼ teaspoon coarse sea salt, such as fleur de sel or Maldon Salt

 Instructions